Exponential growth of random infinite Fibonacci sequences: Introduction

-\end{theorem} \begin{remark} Our methods, which rely heavily on a result concerning products of random operators due to Ruelle and to Goldsheid-Margulis, can be extended to other laws $\mu$.
-We shall prove that the second limit in \eqref{eq-250424a} exists for a wide class of distributions $\mu$ and initial conditions $\hat X_0$.
-Our proof of the convergence of the first limit is specific to the Bernoulli case, but probably could be extended beyond that by using modern analogues of the S\'{a}rk\H{o}zy-Szemer\'{e}di theorem we employ.
+\end{theorem} \begin{remark} We do not have an explicit expression for the constant $\gamma $.
+Numerical computations reported in \cite[Page 2483]{ET} suggest the value $\gamma\sim \log(1.3272)\sim 0.12294$. \end{remark} \begin{remark} Our methods, which rely heavily on a result concerning products of random operators due to Ruelle and to Goldsheid-Margulis, can be extended to other laws $\mu$.
+We shall prove that the second limit in \eqref{eq-250424a} exists for a wide class of distributions $\mu$ and initial conditions $\hat X_0$. \corO{Our proof that the limit is deterministic, and the proof of the convergence of the first limit,} is specific to the Bernoulli case, but probably could be extended beyond that by using modern analogues of the S\'{a}rk\H{o}zy-Szemer\'{e}di theorem we employ.
 It turns out that for the recursion \eqref{eq-1} with the law $\mu$ being Gaussian, a different proof based on a certain contraction property can be given.
 We provide a sketch in Appendix \ref{app-B}. \end{remark}